smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 The TOML file for the Blockchain Integrations Framework has two settings sections for OCR soak tests on EVM networks:

-- Network settings: Variables that configure which chain you use for testing and the private key for the wallet you want to use for deploying contracts
+- *Network settings*: Variables that configure which chain you use for testing and the private key for the wallet you want to use for deploying contracts
-- Test settings: Test duration, node funding, and round configuration settings to control the behavior of the test
+- *Test settings*: Test duration, node funding, and round configuration settings to control the behavior of the test

 **Example TOML file**